aricooperdavis/grav-plugin-ip-blacklist/README.md

 > __Note:__ Reporting abusive IPs to AbuseIPDB requires _both_ a free [AbuseIPDB API key](https://www.abuseipdb.com/account/api) _and_ the elevated [Reporting Privilege](https://www.abuseipdb.com/account/request-reporting-privilege).

 You can customise and extend the filters used to identify abusive requests via the plugin configuration.
+The `filters` config value is just a multiline string where each line is a regex filter.
+You can add, modify, and delete lines, or comment them out with a `#`.
+Be aware that all regex characters need escaping.

+Be careful doing this - they're regex patterns and matching is performed against the entire URI, so you'll need to escape any regex symbols i.e. `?` should be `\?` and `.co.uk` should be `\.co\.uk`.

 ![Screenshot of the IP Blacklist Plugin Configuration, showing how filters can be customised.](./resources/IP%20Blacklist%20Plugin%20Configuration.png "Filters can be customised via the plugin configuration.")